opensafely/documentation/docs/opensafely-cli.md

 ### `unzip` - unzipping csv files

-For performance and storage reasons on the backend, you need to use the the compressed `csv.gz` output format for cohortextractor output files.
+For performance and storage reasons on the backend, you must use the compressed `csv.gz` output format for cohortextractor output files.
 However, you may need to inspect the raw csv data.
 You can easily unzip a csv file with